hujhax/austin-improv-wiki/ComedySportz.md

 * [[ComedySportz Improv Club]] (2004-2006)

 In addition to these venues, CSz performed regularly in several other venues.
-1991- Olive's Pizza
+1991- Olive's Pizza,
-1992- The Deep End of Esther's Pool (Now the Fabulous Velveeta Room) 1993- Headliner's East
+1992- The Deep End of Esther's Pool (Now the Fabulous Velveeta Room), 1993- Headliner's East,
-1997- The Velveeta Room
+1997- The Velveeta Room,
 1998-1999 The Laugh Stop's Lounge

 ## Cast